tango-controls/tango-doc/source/installation/vm/tangobox-9.2.rst

 Prior to use `HDB/TDB` (:guilabel:`Mambo`) or `SNAP` (:guilabel:`Bensikin`) you need to make sure that the  **tangobox-archiving** container and related device servers are running:

-* Call :command:`docker start tangobox-archiving` on a terminal.
+* Call :command:`docker start tangobox-archive` on a terminal.
-* Start :program:`Astor` and check if the `tangobox-archiving` node is green.
+* Start :program:`Astor` and check if the `tangobox-archive` node is green.

 Then, you may start :program:`Mambo` or :program:`Bensikin` by clicking icons on the desktop.